The 27,822-acre Zaleski State Forest is the second largest forest in Ohio's system of state forests.

 These areas are managed under cooperative agreements the Division of Forestry has with the Division of Wildlife and the Ruffed Grouse Society.
 Both areas are open to hunting in season.

 The Atkinson Ridge Hunters camp is located on the north end of the Grouse Management Area on Township Road 5 at the fire tower.
 The campground offers latrines, picnic tables and fire rings.
 Sites are available on a first-come, first-served basis.
 The Hunters Camp is operational one day before the start of squirrel season until one day after the close of grouse season.
 It is operational again 14 days before the start of spring wild turkey season and closes the day after the season ends.
+Campers must be a legally licensed hunter to camp at the hunter camp.

 General Forest Rules